 How Long Before My Sleep Improves?

-The amount of time it takes for earthing to improve sleep varies from person to person.
+The amount of time it takes varies from person to person.
 Some people experience relief within the first few days of sleeping on an earthing product.
 For others it can take a few weeks to experience the full benefits.
 Here is what people are saying about using earthing to improve their sleep:

 “After the second night I noticed a difference.
 I was sleeping for longer periods at a time, and when I woke up during the night (I have young children) I was falling asleep again almost straight away.
-It’s amazing, I no longer have a sleep problem and love going to be each night as I feel so comfortable and no longer have the stress that I will have another sleepless night.
-Thank you Better Earthing.”
+It’s amazing, I no longer have a sleep problem and love going to be each night as I feel so comfortable and no longer have the stress that I will have another sleepless night.”

 – Cathy Corbett, NT